-What is the difference between Virtualisation and Container?
+What is the difference between Virtualization and Container?

 According to CIO the following are the benefits of containers: